cameronholland90/install-oh-my-zsh/README.md

 ## Contact Me

 If you have any questions, have some suggestions, or feel like some of the instructions are unclear you can email me at cameron@thenearsky.com.
-Also you can check out my personal site [cameronholland.me](http://cameronholland.me/).
+Also you can check out my personal site [cameronholland.me](http://cameronholland.me/) or follow me on twitter [xCAMER0Nx](https://twitter.com/xCAMER0Nx).